msalemor/adf-databricks-devops/README.md

 - Use a pipeline to push the ARM templates to upper environment(s)
 - Modify the parameters as appropritly

-### Data Bricks
+### Databricks

 - Generates code and data files
-- Use a pipeline to push the code required files to the upper environment(s)
+- Use a pipeline (using the Databricks tools) to push the code required files to the upper environment(s)
 - Modify parameter and data as appropritly